8base/old-documentation/development-tools/cli/generators.md

 # Generators

 Generators are awesome.
-Essentially, they can be used to reliably scaffold application resources – like custom functions – that can then get customized.
+Essentially, they can be used to reliably scaffold application resources—like custom functions—that can then be customized.
 Relying on generators will also help ensure that your project directories stay organized.

 ### Commands
 When running `8base generate [COMMAND]`, certain option flags are always available.
 Currently, they are: